ssenmosip/mosip-temp-documentation/FRS-PMS.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### GET /partners/{partnerID}/partnerAPIKeyRequest/{RequestID}
-This request is used to view Partner api key/partner api key request status
+This API would be used to view API key request status and API key (in case request is approved).

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/partners/6565655443544/partnerAPIKeyRequest/{RequestID}</div>